Pujeyasi/MSFT-AAF-UN/2-AI Workshop/README.md

+4. **Microsoft Azure Directory ID:** Select your Azure Directory ID from the drop down
+5. **Azure Subscription name:** Select subscription name from the drop down
-4. Select your Azure Directory ID, subscription name, and the name of the new QnA service you created earlier in the portal. (e.g. student200)
+6. **Azure QnA service:**  select the name of the new QnA service you created earlier in the portal. (e.g. student200)
+7. **Language:** Select English
+8. Scroll down to **STEP 3**

-5. Give your knowledge base a name under STEP 3.
-We&#39;ll use the Ocean FAQ, so you can name it OceanFAQ.
+9. **Name your KB:**  We'll use the Ocean FAQ, so you can name it OceanFAQ.

 ![](./labimages/image17.PNG "image17")

 ## **Populate the knowledge base**

-We need some data for our KB.
-We&#39;ll use an existing FAQ as a sample
+Scoll down to **STEP 4.** We need some data for our KB.
+We'll use an existing FAQ as a sample

 1. Add a sample word document as a URL: